 Woonsocket is a medium-sized city located in the state of Rhode Island.
 With a population of 41,475 people and 13 constituent neighborhoods, Woonsocket is the sixth largest community in Rhode Island.
-Woonsocket has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Woonsocket was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Woonsocket isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woonsocket are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Woonsocket is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Woonsocket is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Woonsocket who work in office and administrative support (14.73%), sales jobs (8.86%), and food service (8.46%).

 Also of interest is that Woonsocket has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Woonsocket are slightly less educated than the national average of 21.84% for the average city or town: 14.42% of adults in Woonsocket have a bachelor's degree or advanced degree
+The percentage of adults in Woonsocket with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.42% of adults in Woonsocket have a bachelor's degree or advanced degree.

 The per capita income in Woonsocket in 2010 was $22,235, which is low income relative to Rhode Island, and middle income relative to the rest of the US.
 This equates to an annual income of $88,940 for a family of four.
 However, Woonsocket contains both very wealthy and poor people as well.